Page cover

 • Bardiel (service agent)

-• delegate_to_bardiel(task, policy) – run this task with tools + tiers
+• delegate_to_bardiel(task, policy) – run this task (with tools, web/data, and Cortensor) under a given trust tier

-• validate_with_bardiel(task, claimed_result, policy) – think twice before acting
+• validate_with_bardiel(task, claimed_result, policy) – think twice before acting; get a verdict like VALID, INVALID, RETRY, or NEEDS_SPEC

-• optional arb_with_bardiel(dispute_payload) – extra oracle in complex cases
+• optional arb_with_bardiel(dispute_payload) – an extra oracle layer in complex or high-stakes cases

 Bardiel fits into Virtual as: